We’re all aware of the dangers of high blood sugar levels and there’s a lot…Read More

 Shodhana (purification) and shamana (suppression) therapies may be carried out under the supervision of your ayurvedic doctor to treat this condition.Purkait, Pulakes, and Moumita Bhattacharya.
 “Prameha and its Ancient Ayurvedic Medicine in India.”
 GUIDELINES FOR THE CONTRIBUTORS (2012): 638.
 However, there are also some measures that you can take at home which can help you manage this condition better.

-Having a healthy balanced diet is important for dealing with diabetes.
+Having a healthy balanced diet is important to control diabetes.
 This means including foods from all food groups – vegetables, fruits, grains, proteins, low or nonfat dairy – in your diet.
 You should also limit foods high in saturated fats, trans fats, salt, and added sugar.[Diabetes Diet, Eating, & Physical Activity].
 National Institutes of Health.
 According to ayurveda, a diet including the following foods can be helpful for people with diabetes:

 Fatty foods contribute a lot of calories, therefore, they should be consumed in moderation.
 But do include foods that provide heart healthy unsaturated fats in your diet.
+This way, you can control diabetes.
 These include:

 Excess weight is a significant risk factor when it comes to type-2 diabetes.
 Being overweight increases your chances of developing type-2 diabetes by seven times while those who are obese have a 20 to 40 times higher risk of developing diabetes than someone who is at a healthy weight.[ Simple Steps to Preventing Diabetes].
 Harvard T.H.
 Chan School of Public Health.
 Moreover, according to the American Diabetes Association, losing 7 to 10% of their body weight can help prevent the progression of this condition in people with prediabetes.